 - Dr Wainwright won studentships from the University of Bath and MRC for her PhD and MSc respectively

-Trainee doctors’ perceptions of the surgeon stereotype and its impact on professional identification: a qualitative studyBMC Medical Education, vol. 22, no. 1, 702Contributions to Journals: Articles
+Trainee doctors’ perceptions of the surgeon stereotype and its impact on professional identification: a qualitative studyBMC Medical Education, vol. 22, 702Contributions to Journals: Articles

 Gender equity in surgery: Redefining the professional identity of the surgeonBMJ, vol. 379, o2580Contributions to Journals: Letters

 How useful is the Making Every Contact Count Healthy Conversation Skills approach for supporting people with musculoskeletal conditions?Journal of Public Health, vol. 30, no. 10, pp. 2389-2405Contributions to Journals: Articles

 The impact of Covid-19 on research into work and healthOccupational MedicineContributions to Journals: Articles